openmindculture/wp_block_theme_child/README.md

 - `git fetch upstream`
 - `git merge upstream/main --allow-unrelated-histories`

+The `-allow-unrelated-histories` is only necessary the first time, then both are considered to be related.

 When a merge causes a conflict, you can

 - `git checkout --ours path/to/file` to keep the local file and discard the incoming remote, or